egnrse/configs/README.md

 ### bash
 *(/bash/ /shell/\*)*
-My config is split into two/three parts:
+My config is split into multiple parts:
 - custom.bashrc (general settings)
+- maps.inputrc (custom key mappings)
 - ../shell/\* (settings used by all shells)
 - [~/.bashrc (for device specific settings, not fully in this git)]